pgEdge/cli/cli/doc/spock.md

      sub-show-status     # Display the status of the subcription. sub-show-table      # Show subscription tables.
      sub-sync            # Synchronize a subscription.
-     sub-resynch-table   # Resynchronize a table.
+     sub-resync-table    # Resynchronize a table.
-     sub-wait-for-sync   # Pause until the subscription is synchronized. table-wait-for-sync # Pause until a table finishes synchronizing. health-check        # Check if PG instance is accepting connections. metrics-check       # Retrieve advanced DB & OS metrics. set-readonly        # Turn PG read-only mode on or off
+     sub-wait-for-sync   # Pause until the subscription is synchronized. table-wait-for-sync # Pause until a table finishes synchronizing. health-check        # Check if PG instance is accepting connections. metrics-check       # Retrieve advanced DB & OS metrics. set-readonly        # Turn PG read-only mode on or off.